Penaeus monodon: Aquaculture

+In the late 1960s Liao I-chiu played an important role in developing methods to farm tiger shrimp.
+As a result he is known as the "Father of Shrimp Farming."

 P. monodon is the second-most widely cultured prawn species in the world, after only whiteleg shrimp, Litopenaeus vannamei.
 In 2009, 770,000 tonnes were produced, with a total value of US$3,650,000,000.
 P. monodon makes up nearly 50% of cultured shrimp alone.

-The prawn is popular to culture because of its tolerance to salinity and very quick growth rate.
-However, they are very vulnerable to fungal, viral, and bacterial infections.
+The prawn is popular to culture because of its tolerance to salinity and very quick growth rate, but they are very vulnerable to fungal, viral, and bacterial infections.
 Diseases such as white spot disease and yellowhead disease have led to a great economic impact in shrimp industries around the globe.
 They can receive transmitted diseases from other crustaceans such as the Australian red claw crayfish (Cherax quadricarinatus), which is susceptible to yellowhead disease and has shown to transmit it to P. monodon in Thailand.

-Since black tiger shrimp are susceptible to many diseases, this engenders economic constraints towards the black tiger shrimp food industry in Australia, which is farm-raised.
-To confront such challenges, attempts have been made to selectively breed specific pathogen-resistant lines of black tiger shrimp.
+Black tiger shrimp's susceptibility to many diseases engenders economic constraints towards the black tiger shrimp food industry in Australia, which is farm-raised.
+To confront such challenges, attempts have been made to selectively breed specific pathogen-resistant lines of the species.

-P. monodon has been farmed throughout the world, including areas such as West Africa, Hawaii, Tahiti, and England.
-For optimal growth, P. monodon is raised in waters between 28 and 33°C. Characteristically for the Penaeus genus, P. monodon has a natural ability to survive and grow in a wide range of salinity, though its optimal salinity is around 15-25 ppt.
-While in a farm setting, the shrimp are typically fed a compound diet, which is produced in dried pellets.
+P. monodon has been farmed throughout the world, including West Africa, Hawaii, Tahiti, and England.
+For optimal growth, P. monodon is raised in waters between 28 and 33 °C. Characteristically for the Penaeus genus, P. monodon has a natural ability to survive and grow in a wide range of salinity, though its optimal salinity is around 15–25 g/L. While in a farm setting, the shrimp are typically fed a compound diet, which is produced in dried pellets.
 By mixing the diet to have compound feeds and fresh feed, P. monodon was shown to have better reproductive performance.